 In addition to the San Francisco Ballet's performance, you will find a variety of other performances of the Nutcracker all around the SF Bay.
 Here are just a few of my top picks.

-SF Youth Ballet (TBD): This version of the Nutcracker showcases the youth ballet and also other bay area dancers who still enthrall and excite any audience.
+SF Youth Ballet (12/7 & 12/8): This version of the Nutcracker showcases the youth ballet and also other bay area dancers who still enthrall and excite any audience.
 This 2-hour production is family friendly and a great introduction for children of all ages to this wonderful holiday experience.
 The SF Youth Ballet Nutcracker runs 2 hours at the Mercy High School Theatre at this Christmas show in San Francisco.
+Two shows each day at 1pm and 5pm.
+Find tickets at a discount on Goldstar.

-Peninsula Ballet Theatre in Redwood City (TBD): Performed at the Fox Theatre in Redwood City, this version runs for two hours with an intermission.
+Peninsula Ballet Theatre in Redwood City (12/21, 12/22, 12/27 & 12/28): Performed at the Fox Theatre in Redwood City, this version runs for two hours with an intermission.
 This show also allows audience members to go on-stage and meet the dancers following each performance.
+Find tickets at a discount on Goldstar.

-San Jose (TBD): Another south bay presentation of The Nutcracker is located at the San Jose Center for the Performing Arts in San Jose.
+San Jose (12/13 - 12/24): Another south bay presentation of The Nutcracker is located at the San Jose Center for the Performing Arts in San Jose.
 Many special guests, including some from the Dance Theatre of Harlem, the Syracuse City Ballet, and the Estonian Theatre Vaneumuine Ballet, star in this wonderful version of this holiday ballet.

 Tickets: On sale for all performances